elizagamedev/mujmap/README.md

 ## Wishlist
-Features that mujmap does not currently support, but are eventually planned, include (in order of priority):
+Features that mujmap does not currently support, but are eventually planned,
+include:

+-   Send email via a sendmail-compatibile interface
 -   Act as a daemon and download new mail in real-time using [JMAP push notifications](https://datatracker.ietf.org/doc/html/rfc8620#section-7) (!)
 -   Synchronize sieve mail filters with the upcoming [JMAP for Sieve Scripts](https://datatracker.ietf.org/doc/draft-ietf-jmap-sieve/) standard
--   Send email via a sendmail-compatibile interface
 -   Other authentication methods besides [basic HTTP](https://en.wikipedia.org/wiki/Basic_access_authentication)
 -   Support multiple account IDs on the same JMAP server (not sure where to find